-- (vi) The appointment and separation of the Director or executive Director of the Company, as well as establishing their contract conditions. - (vii) The appointment and separation of the Directors that directly dependant on the Board of Directors or any of its members, as well as establishing the basic conditions for their contracts, including the remuneration. - (viii) The decisions related to the remuneration of the Directors, within the framework of the By-laws and of the remuneration policy approved by the General Meeting. - (ix) The authorization or exemption of the obligations derived from the due loyalty of the Directors according to that established in Law - (x) The call for the General Shareholders Meeting and the preparation of the agenda and proposal of agreements. - (xi) The powers that the General Meeting has delegated on the Board of Directors, except if being expressly authorized by the General Meeting to sub-delegate them. - (xii) The determination of the general policies and strategies of the Company and, particularly, of the risk management and control policy, including tax risks, the corporate governance policy, the policy related to its own shares, the investment and financing policy, the corporate responsibility policy and the dividends policy.
-Considering its duties to define strategic and management guidelines for the companies within CaixaBank's Group, as well as to supervise and monitor the implementation of such guidelines, the Board will establish systems for communicating and exchanging necessary information, while safeguarding the scope of each company's ordinary management and administration, pursuant to their corporate interest. - (xiii) Monitoring, control and periodical evaluation of the corporate governance system efficiency and the adoption of adequate measures to resolve, if applicable, its deficiencies - (xiv) The responsibility of the Company administration and management, the approval and monitoring of the strategic or business plan, as well as the application of strategic and management objectives, and its risks strategy and internal governance. - (xv) Guarantee the integrity of the accounting and financial information systems, including the financial and operational control and compliance with applicable legislation. - (xvi) Supervise the information distribution process and the communications derived from its condition as a credit entity. - (xvii) Supervision of internal information and control systems - (xviii) Approval, with the previous report from the Audit and Control Committee, of the financial information that, due to its condition as listed company, the Company should periodically make public.
+- (vi) The appointment and separation of the Director or executive Director of the Company, as well as establishing their contract conditions. - (vii) The appointment and separation of the Directors that directly dependant on the Board of Directors or any of its members, as well as establishing the basic conditions for their contracts, including the remuneration. - (viii) The decisions related to the remuneration of the Directors, within the framework of the By-laws and of the remuneration policy approved by the General Meeting. - (ix) The authorization or exemption of the obligations derived from the due loyalty of the Directors according to that established in Law - (x) The call for the General Shareholders Meeting and the preparation of the agenda and proposal of agreements. - (xi) The powers that the General Meeting has delegated on the Board of Directors, except if being expressly authorized by the General Meeting to sub-delegate them. - (xii) The determination of the general policies and strategies of the Company and, particularly, of the risk management and control policy, including tax risks, the corporate governance policy, the policy related to its own shares, the investment and financing policy, the sustainability/ corporate responsibility policy and the dividends policy.
+Considering its duties to define strategic and management guidelines for the companies within CaixaBank's Group, as well as to supervise and monitor the implementation of such guidelines, the Board will establish systems for communicating and exchanging necessary information, while safeguarding the scope of each company's ordinary management and administration, pursuant to their corporate interest. - (xiii) Monitoring, control and periodical evaluation of the corporate governance system efficiency and the adoption of adequate measures to resolve, if applicable, its deficiencies - (xiv) The responsibility of the Company administration and management, the approval and monitoring of the strategic or business plan, as well as the application of strategic and management objectives, and its risks strategy and internal governance. - (xv) Guarantee the integrity of the accounting and financial information systems, including the financial and operational control and compliance with applicable legislation. - (xvi) Supervise the information distribution process and the communications derived from its condition as a credit entity.

+(xvii) Supervision of internal information and control systems.